James Ragan: Early life and education

 James Joseph Ragan was born on December 19, 1944, in Duquesne, Pennsylvania.
 He is the son of John and Teresa (Jakuba) Ragan.
 According to Ragan, he said "he learned English as a second language to his family's native Slavic, but quickly learned the power of words in order to survive."
 Ragan did well in school and excelled in athletics.
 He tried out for the New York Yankees but decided to go to college instead of pursuing an athletic career.

 Ragan graduated from Saint Vincent College in Latrobe, Pennsylvania with a BA.
 He then attended and graduated from Ohio University with an MA (1967) and Ph.D.
 (1971) both in English Literature.

 Teaching career

 He held Assistant Professorships in Creative Writing at Ohio University (1971–72), the American College in Athens, Greece (1973) and the University of Texas, El Paso (1979).

 For most of his academic career he worked at the University of Southern California as the director of the Professional Writing Program for 25 years.

 For 25 years, since 1993, Ragan served as distinguished visiting poet-in-residence at Charles University in Prague.
-Ragan also completed Distinguished Visiting Professorships at Cal Tech (1989–1992), University of Oklahoma (2007), and Bowling Green State University (2010).
+Ragan also completed Distinguished Visiting Professorships at Caltech (1989–1992), University of Oklahoma (2007), and Bowling Green State University (2010).
 He was also awarded two Fulbright Professorships to teach at Lublyana University in Slovenia in 1984 and at Beijing University in China in 1988.

 He has honorary Ph.D.s from Saint Vincent College (1990) and London's Richmond University (2001).